What makes someone attractive?

 This DOES seem to be true.

-According to studies, people who are considered beautiful or attractive tend to have bigger revenues and career choices.
+According to studies, people who are thought to be beautiful or attractive tend to have bigger revenues and career choices.

 Aesthetically appealing individuals also have more choices in romantic partners as well as business partners.
 They may also be treated with more attention and respect than people who are considered less attractive (as a general rule only and not applicable to everyone or every situation).
 This is why some people who are ageing, who were very attractive and got a lot of attention when they were younger, feel ‘increasingly invisible’ as they get older and have less social attention.